gooofy/py-nltools/README.md

 # py-nltools

 A collection of random bits and pieces of code for natural language processing.
-Most of them are pretty hands-on simple-minded compared to projects like NLTK ot spaCy and therefore in no way meant to replace those.
+Most of them are pretty hands-on simple-minded compared to projects like NLTK or spaCy and therefore in no way meant to replace those.

 Non-exhaustive liste of modules contained: